Calosso: Local government

 The comune belongs to the Comunità delle colline tra Langa e Monferrato.

 Viticulture

-Around two thirds of the area of the comune, and by far the greatest part of its agricultural land is devoted to vineyards.
+Around two-thirds of the area of the comune, and by far the greatest part of its agricultural land is devoted to vineyards.
 Production is on a small scale: this 10 km2 or so is divided between 380 farms and the total annual production of wine is around 4900000 L.

 The principal grape variety grown here is the Moscato Bianco, while others include Barbera, Dolcetto, Nebbiolo, Chardonnay and Freisa.
-Of particular interest is the cultivation of the now rare historical variety Gamba di Pernice (literally ‘Pheasant’s leg’).
+Of particular interest is the cultivation of the now rare historical variety Gamba di Pernice (literally ‘Pheasant's leg’).

 Economy

 The agricultural companies in the town are very numerous and flourishing.
 The most widely practiced cultivation is vines and fruit trees.
 There are numerous DOC wines, among which we can remember Moscato d'Asti and Barbera d'Asti Superiore.

 Society

-Ethnicities
+Foreign minorities

-Foreign residents in Calosso as of 1 January 2023 were 131 and represent 11.7% of the resident population.
+Foreign residents in Calosso as of 1 January 2025 were 110 and represent 9.6% of the resident population.

-The largest foreign community is that from North Macedonia with 59 residents which represents 45.0% of all foreigners present in the territory, followed by Bulgaria with a total of 19 residents(14.5%).
+The largest foreign community is that from North Macedonia with 53 residents which represents 48.2% of all foreigners present in the territory, followed by Bulgaria with a total of 19 residents(17.3%).